coderforlife/py-seg-tools/README.txt

 MRC files are any files that are IMOD image stacks (they may have different file extensions, such as REC, ST, ALI, or PRE-ALI).
 The input is the MRC file while the output is a directory where all the different slices will be output.
+Currently MRC files in complex format (modes 3 and 4) are unsupported.

 You can use -x #,# and -y #,# to extract a subimage for each section.
 Additionally  you can use -z to specify which slices to extract. "z" supports